Toward Product Leadership

 The only sustainable competitive advantage is an organization's ability to learn faster than the competition.

 The Lean Startup recipe is to create Minimum Viable Products (MVPs) that are tested early and often with future customers of the product.
-An MVP can be created through rapid prototyping or by incrementally delivering new product features through Continuous Delivery, while leveraging cloud-based capabilities such as Platform as a Service (PaaS) to remain lean.
+An MVP can be created through rapid prototyping or by incrementally delivering new product features through Continuous Delivery, while leveraging cloud-based capabilities such as a Platform as a Service (PaaS) to remain lean.
 Testing MVPs requires the team (including software developers) to get out of their cubicles or workstations and meet with customers face-to-face whenever possible to obtain direct feedback and validation.
-MVPs can also be tested through A/B testing or end user usability testing.
+MVPs can also be tested through analytics, A/B testing, or end user usability testing.
 Actionable metrics like the System Usability Scale (SUS) should be collected during these fail-safe experiments and subsequently analyzed.

 These fail-safe experiments allows the Product Owner and team to refine the product vision and business model through validated learning.
 Lean Startup principles are not just for startups.
 They can also make a big difference in established enterprises where resource constraints combined with market competition and uncertainty can render the traditional strategic planning exercise completely useless.